mlflow/mlflow/docs/source/deployment_client.rst

 The MLflow library provides several built-in deployment clients that can be used to interact with models served on different platforms.
 The following are the built-in deployment clients provided by MLflow:

-* :py:class:`mlflow.deployments.MlflowDeploymentClient`: A deployment client for served models in the MLflow Deployments Server
+* :py:class:`mlflow.deployments.MlflowDeploymentClient`: A deployment client for interfacing with models that have been deployed for inference within an MLflow Deployments Server
-* :py:class:`mlflow.deployments.DatabricksDeploymentClient`: A deployment client for served models on Databricks.
+* :py:class:`mlflow.deployments.DatabricksDeploymentClient`: A client for interacting with models that are deployed on Databricks.
-* :py:class:`mlflow.deployments.OpenAIDeploymentClient`: A deployment client for served models on OpenAI or Azure OpenAI platforms.
+* :py:class:`mlflow.deployments.OpenAIDeploymentClient`: A client that interfaces with OpenAI or Azure OpenAI platforms and the SaaS models that they host.

-Deployment Client Factory functions
+Managing Deployment Clients
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-These clients can be accessed using the following factory methods:
+Accessing instances and properties of deployment clients can be accomplished by using the following:

 * :py:func:`mlflow.deployments.get_deploy_client`: Returns an instance of the appropriate deployment client based on the specified deployment target.
 * :py:func:`mlflow.deployments.get_deployments_target`: Returns the deployment target associated with the specified deployment client.